Skip to Main Content

 Visit the online digital collections: https://sdsdl-montage.auto-graphics.com/

 Archive-IT Collection is a collaboration of the South Dakota State Archives and the South Dakota State Library.
-It is used to preserve the websites of South Dakota State Government departments and agencies, including state-funded academic institutions.
+It is used to preserve the websites of South Dakota State Government departments and agencies.
 These websites host annual reports, rules and regulations, legislative documents, and other born-digital state publications.

 The SD State Library provides online access to electronic versions of South Dakota state government publications at http://sdsdl-montage.auto-graphics.com/.
 The South Dakota state statutes addressing the gathering of materials by the SD State Library can be found in Chapter 14-1A-3.